sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 - `my_matrix_rand_2[2, 1]` will return the element located in the second row, first column.
 - `my_matrix_rand_2[end]` will return the last element in our matrix.
 The `begin` method can also be used to get the first element.

-Arrays are the base for linear algebra not only in Julia, but also in many other languages such as Python (*by using `np.arrays`*).
+Arrays are the base for linear algebra in Julia and many other languages such as Python (*by using `np.arrays`*).
 This is why there is a multitude of different methods we can use to manipulate these objects.
-We will not cover them in detail, but can be consulted in the [Julia's official documentation page](https://docs.julialang.org/en/v1/base/arrays/).
+We will not cover them in detail but can be consulted on the [Julia's official documentation page](https://docs.julialang.org/en/v1/base/arrays/).

 ### 5.4 Pairs
 **Pairs** hold two objects which typically belong to each other.
-They are similar to Python's dictionaries, but are limited to one single pair of objects.
-Pairs are specifically used in broadcasting operations, which we'll review further on.
+They are similar to Python's dictionaries but are limited to one pair of objects.
+Pairs are specifically used in broadcasting operations, which we'll review later on.

 We can define a `Pair` by using the following notation: